OpenFn/devtools/docs/index.md

 #### `.FakeAdaptor`

-`language-salesforce` has a built-in `.FakeAdaptor` which allows a user to test expressions on data without sending them to a real Salesforce server.
+Adaptors may provide dummy modules for testing. `language-salesforce` has a built-in `.FakeAdaptor` which allows a user to test expressions on data without sending them to a real Salesforce server.

 Instead of using `-l ./language-salesforce.Adaptor`, use `-l./language-salesforce.FakeAdaptor` to test expressions offline: